sanjayankur31/ankursinha.in/content/fedora-20-elections-fesco-townhall-confirmed.rst

 :date: 2013-05-31 10:28
 :author: ankur
 :category: Tech
-:tags: elections, Fedora, fesco, townhall
+:tags: Fedora
-:tags: elections, Fedora, fesco, townhall
+:tags: Fedora
-:tags: elections, Fedora, fesco, townhall
+:tags: Fedora
-:tags: elections, Fedora, fesco, townhall
+:tags: Fedora
 :slug: fedora-20-elections-fesco-townhall-confirmed

 The `nominees`_ have all marked their preferences on whenisgood.
 At the